DadeGamerNoob/graphicsInstallationInC/README.md

 - since we are using external dll namely SDL2.dll and SDL_bgi.dll, its just best to simply copy it in our exe folder everytime, unless there's a method to automatically do so in VS Code.
 If I find it, I will update it later
 - both of these can be found inside **"C: => mingw64 => bin"**

+- want to know what dll is ?
+Ans: Internet my friend

 ### Important !!!

 - Make sure to include "**graphics.h**" header in your C program